bdhxxnix/Benchmark_researching/README.md

 # PLA Benchmark

+This is the official repository for the article `Piecewise Linear Approximation in Learned Index
+Structures: Theoretical and Empirical Analysis`.
-This repository benchmarks various Piecewise Linear Approximation (PLA) algorithms like `GreedyPLA`, `OptimalPLA`, `SwingFilter` used in learned indexes (e.g. PGM-Index, FITing-Tree).
+We benchmark various Piecewise Linear Approximation (PLA) algorithms like `GreedyPLA`, `OptimalPLA`, `SwingFilter` used in learned indexes (e.g. PGM-Index, FITing-Tree).

+## Notably
+All experiments in this paper are conducted using the `O0` optimization level to prevent the compiler from applying vectorization optimizations to some algorithms while not others, thereby ensuring fairness and direct comparability in the experimental comparisons.

 ## Introduction